IxI-97/IxI-97.github.io/Alternative_Installation.md

 ### Windows OS
-  1. Download Biomix from the github page and decompress it (by application e.i Winzip or terminal cmd).
-The installation in the home directory is suggest.
+  1. Download Biomix from the GitHub page and decompress it (by application e.g. Winzip or terminal cmd).
+The installation in the home directory is suggested.
-     If using the windows terminal type
+     If using the Windows terminal type
 ```
   cd
   wget linktothelatestBiomiXversion